Zero Depreciation Add-on In Bike Insurance

 Bike Insurance for Popular Bike Models

-Add-ons For Your Bike Insurance Policy
+Add-on Covers For Your Bike Insurance Policy

-Like other assets, the value of your bike also depreciates constantly with time and the liability of this expense by default rests with the policyholder.
+Like other assets, the value of your two wheeler also depreciates constantly with time and the liability of this expense by default rests with the policyholder.
 A zero depreciation add-on protects you against the depreciation expenses incurred by your bike.
 Thus, if you opt for a zero depreciation cover, depreciation expense of your bike is not deducted from your claim amount at the time of a claim settlement.
 This add-on is available with comprehensive bike insurance plans as well as standalone bike insurance plans.
 This is one of the most popular and recommended bike insurance add-on covers.

 In case of total loss (more than 70% damage) or theft of your bike, the insurance company pays you the Insured Declared Value of your bike as compensation.
 However, this Insured Declared Value (IDV) is less than the invoice price which you pay at the time of purchasing your bike.
 The Invoice Protection add-on cover helps you claim the Invoice Price, i.e. total ex-showroom price of your bike plus taxes plus registration charges, of your bike in case of total loss or theft of your bike.